-Medical Billing & Coding Specialist Training Details
+Medical Billing & Coding Training Details

-The Medical Billing & Coding program at AIMS will cover a number of subject areas including medical billing, medical coding, medical insurance, HIPAA, and electronic health records.
+The Medical Billing & Coding program at AIMS will cover a number of subject areas including medical billing, basic medical coding, medical insurance, HIPAA, and electronic health records.
 The program will provide training for the ICD-10 code set which is currently in use.

 Employment opportunities for certified medical billing & coding specialists are available in a number of different settings.
 Some billing & coding specialists are employed in doctors’ offices, hospitals, pharmacies, ambulatory centers, emergency departments, or medical billing companies.
 Other opportunities may exist in nursing homes, clinics, surgery centers, or group practices.